Imtiaz513/Imtiaz513/README.md

 ✔️ 🌎 Communication: Fluent in English, project management experience.

+## 🅰🅱🅾🆄🆃 🅼🅴

+I'm a Passionate 🥇and analytical 🔍 Data Analyst with a problem-solving mindset and a drive for continuous learning 🎓.
+I thrive on extracting insights 📈 and making data-driven decisions, always open to new ideas and collaborations🍁🎃🍂

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/imtiazhussain12" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="imtiazhussain12" height="30" width="40" /></a>